Ipswich City Council (the "Council") has, by resolution dated the 28 October 2019 amended the following local laws and subordinate local laws:

 The following local laws contain anti-competitive provisions which were subject to public interest test plans, consultation and public interest reports:

-Copies of the local laws are available for inspection and purchase at the counter of the Council's Administration building, 45 Roderick Street, Ipswich and may be viewed and downloaded from the Council's website.
+Copies of the local laws are available for inspection and purchase at Ground Floor, 1 Nicholas Street, Ipswich and may be viewed and downloaded from the Council's website.